UCLALibrary/av-pairtree/ARCHITECTURE.md

 ## Sequence Diagram

-The sequence diagram below illustrates the order of events that happen as the av-pairtree program processes an A/V file and puts it into a [Pairtree](https://tools.ietf.org/html/draft-kunze-pairtree-01) directory structure.
+The sequence diagram below illustrates the order of events that happen as the av-pairtree program processes a CSV:

 ![Sequence diagram for av-pairtree's workflow](docs/images/av_pairtree_sequence.svg)

-A single CSV file might contain both audio and media files, so av-pairtree loops through both processes in the sequence diagram as it parses content from the supplied CSV file.
-It also loops through CSV submissions, since more than one CSV can be submitted via the drop box.

 ## Configuration Options